Information Centre

 2. the date on which all the benefits under the scheme have been paid to members or (if applicable) the date of the assets of the scheme have been transferred to another scheme.

-2. How can the designated persons submit the Annual Return?
+2. How can the designated person and trustee submit the Annual Return and Actuarial Certificate?

 3. Is there any requirement to report a change in the investment manager of an MPF exempted ORSO registered scheme?